aymuos15/nnClassification/docs/configuration/cli-overrides.md

 # CLI Override System

+For day-to-day usage examples, see the relevant steps in the **[Workflow Guide](../workflow.md)** (especially training and inference).
+This reference focuses solely on how CLI flags map onto configuration entries.

 ## Overview

 Command-line arguments override YAML configuration, enabling quick experimentation without editing config files.
 This is perfect for hyperparameter search and rapid iteration.